 "The top surface layers were basically freeze dried," said Steve Koehn, Maryland's state forester.
 "That's why fires got so incredibly large."

-By daybreak Sunday in Prince George's County - which was hit by a string of blazes affecting everything from neighborhood streets to a mulch operation - flames were either extinguished or largely under control, said Mark E. Brady, a spokesman for the county's Fire and Emergency Medical Services Department.
-Firefighters worked to douse flare-ups throughout Sunday afternoon.
+By daybreak Sunday in Prince George's County - which was hit by a string of blazes affecting everything from residential streets to a mulch operation - flames were either extinguished or largely under control, said Mark E. Brady, a spokesman for the county's Fire and Emergency Medical Services Department.
+Firefighters worked to douse flare-ups Sunday afternoon.

 "Every so often, we're going to deal with another hot spot popping up," Brady said.